CGonzC/VTAPnO_Locomotion_Analysis/examples/photometry/README.md

 This folder contains representative example input data for the fiber photometry PSTH workflow used in this study.

 ## Files
-- `1_signal.csv`: example Doric signal file containing fluorescence traces
+- `1_signal.csv`: example Doric signal file containing fluorescence traces (The provided signal file is a temporally trimmed example containing 3 representative stimulation events from a longer recording)
 - `1_events.csv`: example event file used for peri-stimulus alignment

 ## Expected file structure